bacaron/github-related-functions/README.md

 ## Output

-The main output of this App is a myelin-map datatype.
+The main output of this App is a raw datatype containing images of tracts overlaid on the anatomy.

 #### Product.json